Setters

 substitution techniques which do not have the context of the structured data

-– e.g. using sed
+– e.g. using sed to replace values.

 The OpenAPI definitions for setters are defined in a Kptfile and referenced by a fields through comments on the fields.